WanderingAstronomer/ChatterBug/docs/ARCHITECTURE.md

 ## Overview

 Vociferous is a speech-to-text dictation tool for Linux.
-Press a hotkey to start recording, press again to transcribe your speech and inject the text into any application.
+Press a hotkey to start recording, press again to transcribe your speech.
+The text is copied to clipboard for pasting into any application.

 ### Key Characteristics

 - **Wayland-first**: Works on modern Linux (Wayland and X11)
 - **GPU-accelerated**: Uses faster-whisper with CUDA for real-time transcription
-- **Minimal UI**: System tray icon + floating status window
+- **Full-featured UI**: Main window with history, settings dialog, system tray
 - **Modern Python**: Leverages Python 3.12+ features throughout

 ---